-In 2003, the Kleinburg-Nashville Heritage Conservation District Plan (KNHCD) was approved.
-It covers a significant amount of land area within the Community Plan.
-The KNHCD Plan provides an urban design framework that guides new development for the surrounding areas in a way that integrates and is compatible with the existing village and heritage character.
-The Review should consider this framework given that portions of lands within the Study Area are adjacent to the Heritage District.
-In 2007, OPA 633 (Kleinburg Core Area Policy Review) incorporated, among others, policies and recommendations contained in the KNHCD.
+In 2006 Council adopted OPA 633 (Kleinburg Core Area Policy Review) which incorporated, among other matters, policies and recommendations contained in the KNHCD.
 Additional planned initiatives which came out of the Kleinburg Core Area Policy Review include: an Economic Development Strategy; a Streetscape and Master Plan for main streets in the Core; a Tree Inventory/Preservation By-law; a city-wide review of parking standards and cash-in-lieu, and; a review of the sign by-law.
 These initiatives provide context to the area.
+OPA 633 was approved by York Region in 2007, but was appealed and is currently before the Ontario Municipal Board (OMB).
+It is expected that a similar exercise at the Official Plan level be carried out as part of the Nashville Core Area portion of the Focused Area Study.